You’ll get a P45 from your employer when you stop working for them.

 By law your employer must give you a P45 - ask them for one.

-Use HMRC’s tax checker if you think you might have paid too much tax.
+You can check how much tax you paid last year if you think you might have paid too much.

 You don’t have a P45